-Report your monthly totals at the end of each quarter using the following spreadsheet - instructions included in the spreadsheet.
+Report your monthly totals at the end of each quarter using the following spreadsheets - instructions included in the spreadsheet.
 More info is included in the FAQs below.

-To collect data you can use either of the following templates or you can create and use a data collection sheets of your own.
+To collect data, you can use either of the following templates (Word or Excel), or you can create and use a data collection sheet of your own.
 More info is included in the FAQs below.

 Below are Excel files for each recent quarter.
-There are tabs for each month.
-The monthly sheets allows you to enter your daily volume totals.
-As you enter the daily totals, the spreadhsheet will tally up your monthly totals.
+There is a tab for each month.
+The monthly sheet allows you to enter your volume totals each day.
+As you enter the daily totals, the spreadsheet will tally up your monthly totals on the front page.
 At the end of the quarter, you can simply send me a copy of the spreadsheet (firstname.lastname@example.org).
 More info is included in the FAQs below.

-Libraries receiving deliverIT service will count the number of incoming bins and individual loose items received and outgoing bins and individual loose items sent through the delivery service on an ongoing basis.
+Libraries receiving deliverIT service will count the number of incoming bins or individual loose items received and the number of outgoing bins or individual loose items sent through the delivery service on an ongoing basis.
 Libraries will report the numbers to the State Library quarterly.
 The State Library will compile the data and publish a statewide report at least once a year.

 Details and Responsibilities